elizabeth-dumervil/ToDoApp/README.md

 # ToDoApp
-# Project 1 - *Name of App Here*
+# Project 1 - *ToDoApp*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**todoapp** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Dumervil Gloria Eva Elizabeth**